2003 World Snooker Championship: First round

 The opening round was played from 19 to 24 April as the best-of-19 frames, held over two sessions.
 Ronnie O'Sullivan compiled a maximum break in his first-round match against Marco Fu, making him the first player to have scored two 147s at the venue.
-This was the fifth maximum compiled at the world championships; the first since O'Sullivan at the 1997 World Championship.
+This was the fifth maximum compiled at the world championships and the first since O'Sullivan at the 1997 World Championship.
 However, Fu won the match 10–6.
 Stephen Hendry made a 132 break in his first round match against Gary Wilkinson, and became the first player to compile 100 century breaks at the Crucible.
 Hendry won the match 10–7.